zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 The `lcp log` command displays the DXP Cloud project's service logs.
 Here are some common examples.

 Check an entire project's logs:

 ```shell
 lcp log --project <projectID>
 ```

 View the logs of a specific service in a project:

 ```shell
 lcp log --project <projectID> --service <serviceID>
 ```

 View the logs of a specific period of time:

 ```shell
 lcp log --project <projectID> --since <timestamp>
 ```

 Alternatively, view a service's logs by passing the service's full URL to `lcp log`:

 ```shell
 lcp log --url <serviceID>-<projectID>.lfr.cloud
 ```

-## Change the number of service instances
+## Changing the Number of Service Instances

 Use the `lcp scale` command to change the number of instances.
 Here are some common examples.

 ```shell
 lcp scale --project <projectID> <instances>
 ```

 Scale instances of a specific service in a project:

 ```shell
 lcp scale --project <projectID> --service <serviceID> <instances>